octoblu/meshblu/readme.md

 POST /devices

-Registers a device on the Skynet network.
+Registers a device on the Meshblu network.
 You can add as many properties to the device object as desired.
-Skynet returns a device UUID and token which needs to be used with future updates to the device object
+Meshblu returns a device UUID and token which needs to be used with future updates to the device object

 Note: You can pass in a token parameter to overide skynet issuing you one